-Today, in our demonstration site of Rincine, we hosted the Slovenian LIFE Team that is come in Italy for a study visit.
-We had a presentation about project aims and activities and, after some questions from our guests, we moved inside the demonstration area for a small visit to the forest.
+Today, in our demonstration site of Rincine, we hosted the Hungarian LIFE “Environment” Team that is come in Italy for a study visit.
+We had a presentation about project aims and activities and, after some questions from our guests, we moved inside the forest for a demonstration flight with the eBee.

 Here below some photos of the day.